jpegleg/serotinous-cone/README.md

 ufw reload
 ```

-With those three steps in place, the firewall should look like this:
+With those three steps in place, the firewall should look like this (with the placeholder variable being the actual IP of the admin/bastion machine):

 ```
 $ ufw status